COMMGMT 1001 - Managing Organisations and People

 - Students who receive an aggregate course mark between 45% and 49% may be offered a supplementary examination.
-Your performance in the supplementary exam will determine whether you are awarded a Pass grade for the course with a maximum aggregate course mark of 50%.
+Your performance in the replacement assessment will determine whether you are awarded a Pass grade for the course with a maximum aggregate course mark of 50%.

-- Attempting online quizzes by the prescribed due dates is expected as that they will close at the end of each week.
+- Attempting online quizzes in a timely fashion is expected and recommended as they will automatically close at the end of each week.

-• Comes prepared: refers to notes, introduces ideas and questions from the week’s text
+• Is prepared: refers to notes, introduces ideas and questions from the week’s text

-• Contributes ideas: adds new ideas, suggests new connections, raises relevant issues
+• Contributes: adds new ideas, suggests new connections, raises relevant issues

-• Facilitates peer interaction: builds on others’ ideas, uses humour positively, stays on track
+• Interacts: builds on others’ ideas, uses humour positively, stays on track

-Permission for any absence is generally only given for medical or compassionate reasons.
-All such requests must be emailed to the workshop facilitator and should be accompanied by documentary evidence from a social service professional (e.g. doctor, counsellor or psychologist).
-Each request will be assessed on its merits.
+Permission for any absence is generally only acceptable for medical or compassionate reasons.
+All such requests should be accompanied by documentary evidence from a social service professional (e.g. doctor, counsellor) and will be assessed on its merits.